The tallest peak on earth will never lose its magic

 In case you would like to hire your own personal mountain guide for the ascent, we are happy to arrange this for you.
 Price on request.

-In 2000, Kobler & Partner was one of the first western operators to organise and manage expeditions on the north side of Mount Everest.
+In 2000, K&P was one of the first western operators to organise and manage expeditions on the North side of Mount Everest.
 We are now one of the most experienced Everest operators in Europe.
 Our comfortable and friendly base camp has become a popular meeting point on the North side of Mount Everest.

-Internet, Wi-Fi, satellite phones, email are available at base camp and ABC.
+Internet, Wi-Fi and satellite phones are available at base camp and ABC.

 There is unlimited power (220 V) at base camp.